 BCR employs a systematic approach based on four central components that are applied as a continuous improvement model: creating shared understanding of childhood and community adversity, assessing system readiness, developing cross-sector partnerships, and engaging families and residents in a collaborative response to prevent and address the Pair of ACEs.

-There are five sites across the nation currently testing the BCR approach.
+There are six sites across the nation currently implementing the BCR approach.
 Each site begins with different priorities, community makeup, resources, and set of partners.
 As such, each site develops its own unique strategies.
-The five sites are:
+The sites are:

 - State of Oregon